ahartik/huffman-avx512/README.md

 , which is supported today by AMD Zen4, AMD Zen5, and some more modern Intel CPUs such as Cannon Lake, Ice Lake, and Sapphire Rapids.
-This instruction can perform an arbitrary byte permutation, meaning it can also be used to treat 512-bit registers as 64-value lookup tables for 8-bit values.
+This instruction can perform an arbitrary byte permutation, meaning 512-bit registers can be treated as 64-value lookup tables for bytes.
-Lookups to similar 256-element tables can be performed using four permutes masked with comparison results.
+Lookups to a 256-element table can be performed using four registers and permute instructions masked with comparison results.

+This approach gives the best compression speed, since compression is essentially just a single lookup for each symbol from a 256-element array.
+Four permutes and three comparisons are used to perform lookups for 64 symbols.
+XXX: Not including symbol counting this is XX % faster than scalar code and Huff0.

+Using this approach in decompression, fully avoiding the gather instructions, requires a more complex approach.

 Decompression speed using this method is not as fast, since the regular decoding tables cannot be fit in registers